doclegal/solvare-datasource/replit.md

 - I want the tool to prioritize data quality, specifically by filtering out records without valid summaries.
 - The system should prevent duplicate processing of ECLI records.
 - I prefer to be informed about the status of operations, including successful and failed attempts.
-- Avoid making changes to how the `ECLI_NL` namespace is handled; it should remain fixed for all records.
+- Web search discoveries should be routed to the `WEB_ECLI` namespace, while API search results go to the `ECLI_NL` namespace.

 ## System Architecture